Create Power BI Reports on Real-Time Oracle Data

 • Service Name: The service name of the Oracle database.

-After creating a DSN, follow the steps below to connect to the Oracle DSN from Power BI Desktop:
+After creating an ODBC DSN, follow the steps below to connect to the Oracle ODBC DSN from Power BI Desktop:

-4. Click Edit to edit the query.
-The table you imported is displayed in the Query Editor.
-In the Query Editor, you can enrich your local copy of Oracle data with other data sources, pivot Oracle columns, and more.
+6. Click Transform Data to edit the query.
+The table you imported is displayed in the Power Query Editor.
+In the Power Query Editor, you can enrich your local copy of Oracle data with other data sources, pivot Oracle columns, and more.
 Power BI detects each column's data type from the Oracle metadata retrieved by the driver.

 Power BI records your modifications to the query in the Applied Steps section, adjusting the underlying data retrieval query that is executed to the remote Oracle data.
 When you click Close and Apply, Power BI executes the data retrieval query.